MaineKuehn/usim/docs/index.rst

    tick @ 4
    tick @ 5

+To get started with some examples, check out the :doc:`source/tutorial/overview`.
+If you have previously worked with SimPy_, use our :doc:`source/topics/simpy` layer to quickly migrate your simulation.

 Simple User Interface
 ---------------------

-Writing simulations with μSim should burden users with as little technical jargon as possible.
+Writing simulations should burden users with as little technical jargon as possible.
 We want you to focus on your simulation, not on our implementation.
 You can do most things with regular operations and expressions.
 Using ``await`` and ``async`` is only needed to synchronise activities.